timerring/bilitool/README-en.md

 [简体中文](./README.md) | English

-> Welcome to use, provide feedback, and contribute to this project via PR.
+> Welcome to use, provide feedback, and contribute to this project via PRs.
 Please do not use it for purposes that violate community guidelines.

-`bilitool` is a Python toolkit that provides functionalities such as persistent login, video download, and video upload to Bilibili.
-It can be operated via command-line interface (CLI) or used as a library in other projects.
+`bilitool` is a Python toolkit that provides features such as persistent login, video download, and video upload to Bilibili.
+It can be used via command-line interface (CLI) or as a library in other projects.

-## Features
+## Major features

-- `login` Remember and store login status
+- `bilitool login` remembers and stores login status
   - Supports exporting `cookies.json` for use in other projects
-- `logout` Log out
+- `bilitool logout` logs out
+  - Logs out and clears cookies to protect privacy and prevent leaks
-- `check` Check login status
+- `bilitool check` checks login status
-- `upload` Upload videos
+- `bilitool upload` uploads videos
   - Supports various custom parameters for upload
-  - Supports video upload via YAML configuration and parsing
+  - Supports YAML configuration and parsing for video uploads
-  - Displays upload progress bar
+  - Displays logs and upload progress
-- `download` Download videos
+- `bilitool download` downloads videos
   - Supports downloading by `bvid` and `avid`
-  - Supports downloading danmaku (comments)
+  - Supports downloading comments
   - Supports downloading in various qualities
   - Supports downloading multi-part videos
-  - Displays download progress bar
+  - Displays logs and download progress
-- `ip` Display request IP address
-  - Supports querying specified IP address
-- `list` Query the status of past uploaded videos of the account
+- `bilitool list` queries the status of past uploaded videos on the account
   - Supports querying videos with various statuses
-  - If a video fails review, the reason will be displayed
+  - If a video fails review, the reason is displayed
-- `convert` Convert video IDs
+- `bilitool convert` converts video IDs
   - Supports conversion between `bvid` and `avid`
-- `show` Display detailed video information
+- `bilitool show` displays detailed video information
   - Supports viewing basic video information and interaction status data
-- Add more detailed log logs (planned support)
+- `bilitool ip` displays the request IP address
+  - Supports querying specified IP addresses
 - Append videos to existing videos (planned support)

-## Usage
+> Add `-h` or `--help` to the above commands to view command help information.
+>
+> For more detailed commands, refer to [the documentation](https://bilitool.timerring.com).

-### Installation
+## Installation

 > Recommended Python version >= 3.10.